1.1.1 School Team Players

 3.2 Online Connection

-We recommend all participants play over an ethernet connection to reduce the amount of lag they may experience in online matches.
+The High School Esports League recommends all participants play over an Ethernet connection to reduce the amount of lag they may experience in online matches.

 4. Rule Violations